-Tricia Gooley-Rarick is currently the VAPA Academy Head and Fine Arts Resource Teacher at Albert Einstein High School.
-She has been at Einstein since 2006.
-Prior to her time at Einstein, Tricia was on the faculty at the University of Virginia, and New York City Public Schools.
+Tricia Gooley-Rarick is currently the Academy Coordinator for Albert Einstein High School.
+She has been at AEHS since 2006 and is proud to have been the dance teacher, Fine Arts Resource Teacher and VAPA Academy Head.
+Prior to her time here, Tricia was on the faculty at the University of Virginia and New York City Public Schools.
 She is trained extensively in Modern dance, Jazz and choreography.
-She is currently continuing the development of dance programs for Montgomery County Public Schools, and has been involved by co-chairing the for the MCPS Dance Showcase, coordinating the MCPS All County Dance Ensemble and writing county dance curriculum.
-She is currently co-chairing the E-Communications Committee and has served on the Board of the Maryland Dance Education Association (MDEA).
+She is currently continuing the development of dance programs for Montgomery County Public Schools, and has been involved by co-chairing the MCPS Dance Showcase, coordinating and choreographing for the MCPS All County Dance Ensemble and writing county dance curriculum.
+She is currently on the Executive Board of the Maryland Dance Education Association (MDEA) serving as secretary.

 MA teaching & BA General Sculpture Studies (Maryland Institute Collage of Art)